juand-r/naacl-2019-notes/README.md

 ---

 **Some comments:**

-- There is nothing here on speech, phonology, morphology.
-- There was a lot of interesting work I was not able to see:
+- There was a lot of interesting work I was not able to see, particularly:
     - question answering, reading comprehension and commonsense reasoning (this is booming; here is a recent survey: Storks et al., Commonsense Reasoning for Natural Language Understanding: A Survey, 2019).
-    - machine translation
     - knowledge graphs, knowledge-base completion
-    - application-oriented work, particularly for clinical/bio-medical applications.
+    - clinical/bio-medical applications.
 There was interesting work presented at the **clinical NLP workshop**, as well as a **clinical NLP tutorial.**
 - I saw a lot of great work on:
     - low-resource settings (cross-lingual; few-shot learning; zero-shot learning)
     - information extraction